-How a full stack monitoring solution helped our enterprise customer pinpoint the cause of slowness in AWS Cloud
+How a full stack monitoring solution helped our customer with Application Performance Troubleshooting on AWS Cloud

-The Cloud Does Not Make Performance Monitoring Simpler
+The Cloud Does Not Make Application Performance Monitoring and Troubleshooting Simpler

 Cloud migration and digital transformation of business-critical applications on the cloud are on the rise.
 At the same time, some IT executives have the misconception that when applications are migrated to the cloud, monitoring their performance becomes easier.
 The cloud service provider (e.g., Amazon) takes care of most of the key elements that support the application, and hence, they believe that there are fewer challenges when applications are on the cloud vs. being deployed on-premises.